Makerr-Studio/CentrifugalDustSeparator-/MK2_UK/README.md

-Files adjusted for UK tube: https://plasticonline.co.uk/150mm-diameter-clear-acrylic-tube.html Print the mirrored impeller with the OrcaSlicer file clockwise for clean print results.
+Files adjusted for UK tube: https://plasticonline.co.uk/150mm-diameter-clear-acrylic-tube.html
+<br>Print the mirrored impeller with the OrcaSlicer file clockwise for clean print results.

 I adjusted the MK2 files to the UK tube dimensions: